LeadstarlingX/LeadstarlingX/README.md

 I'm a final-year Software Engineering student at the Higher Institute for Applied Science and Technology (HIAST).
 I am deeply passionate about backend development and am on a mission to build clean, high-quality, and sustainable applications with .NET.

 My philosophy is that great software is built on a foundation of solid design and rigorous testing.
-I focus on creating readable and maintainable code, inspired by the best practices in the industry and educators like Mosh Hamedani.
+I am driven by the pursuit of creating innovative solutions for the modern web.

 ---